 Then once you check out with your items in your cart, there is usually a box for "Promotion Code" or some other method to get a discount - which is a great marketing piece that many businesses use.

-Now that we've covered the basic premise behind an eCommerce website, let's start from the beginning when it comes to setting up your own.
+With that in mind, let's start from the beginning when it comes to setting up your own.

 The Importance Of A Great Domain Name